Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: The N2LO energy density functional revisited

 \end{widetext} where we assume that the single-particle states $j$ and $k$ are of the same nucleon species $q$.
 The derivative of the energy with respect to the density $\mathsf{R}_{q,a}(\vec{r})$ can be identified as an associated mean-field potential $\mathsf{F}_{q,a}(\vec{r})$, defined as

 Each potential $\mathsf{F}_{q,a}(\vec{r})$ depends in general on the density vectors $\mathsf{R}_{p}(\vec{r})$ and $\mathsf{R}_{n}(\vec{r})$ of both nucleon species.

 We use the letters $F$ and $G$ to distinguish between potentials corresponding to $D$ and $C$ densities, respectively.
-The superscripts indicating the operator structure of the $D$ and $C$ densities carry over to the potentials.
 As there are four generic types of local densities and currents, there are four different types of generic potentials that are given by

 The cartesian tensor structure, behavior under index exchange and symmetry properties carry over directly from a local density to its associated potential.
 The identification of potentials~\eqref{eq:def:Fden}--\eqref{eq:def:Gsvec} with the existing literature is analogous to the mapping of the densities outlined in Sec.~\ref{sec:application}; for example $F^{1,1}_q(\vec{r})$ corresponds to the central potential that is commonly called $U_q(\vec{r})$.